-- In Gargoyles, Kate Mulgrew played a bit role as Fox's mother.
-Then later she plays the voice of Titania, Queen of The Fair Folk.
+- In Gargoyles, Kate Mulgrew plays a bit role as Fox's mother.
+Later she plays Titania, Queen of The Fair Folk.
 Coincidence?
-No. Turns out, they were the same person after all.
+No. Turns out, they are the same person after all.

 - In Sym-Bionic Titan, the identity of the man behind G3 is all but explicitly stated—and one of the major giveaways is his voice actor.
 Both he and Lance's father were voiced by Richard McGonagle.

 - In the Futurama movie Bender's Big Score, both Philip Fry and Lars Fillmore are voiced by Billy West.
 They're actually the same person.
 Lars is an aged time-travel duplicate of Fry who was disfigured by injuries he sustained during the events of the movie.
-However, Lars's voice is heavily distorted, and Billy West voices many other completely unrelated characters in the show, including other leads, so even if the viewer does realize it's the same voice actor, many don't see the significance of it until The Reveal.
+However, Lars's voice is heavily distorted, and Billy West voices many other characters in the show, including every one of Fry's male relatives (past, present, and future).
+So even if the viewer does realize it's the same voice actor, many don't see the significance of it until The Reveal.

 - In Motorcity, the KaneCo computer system is voiced by Kate Micucci, who also voices Julie.
 Chris Prynoski confirmed that Kane intentionally programmed his daughter's voice (albeit much deeper-sounding) into the system.

 - In the Dreamworks film The Prince of Egypt, Val Kilmer plays both Moses and God.
-This was probably done to signify that God was speaking through Moses moreso than to Moses, especially since God's voice also has a whispery female voice layered into it to emphasize that God is a pure spirit.
+This was probably done to signify that God is speaking through Moses rather than to Moses, especially since God's voice also has a whispery female voice layered into it to emphasize that God is a pure spirit.